dhawal-rathore/trading-analysis/README.md

 - **Backend:** Python 3.11, psycopg2, pandas, yfinance, matplotlib, FastAPI, uvicorn, pytest
 - **Frontend:** React 18, TypeScript, Vite, Recharts, nginx (Alpine)
 - **Database:** PostgreSQL 16

-## License

-No license file is included by default; add one if you distribute the project.